-Though not compulsory, I included several additional documents, such as my Kenyan residence permit, employment letter, work ID card, tax and marriage certificate and so on.
-I treated this as a visa application process and got my HTA in less than an hour.
+Though not compulsory, I included several additional documents, such as my Kenyan residence permit, employment letter, work ID card, tax and marriage certificate, etc. I treated this as a visa application process and got my HTA in less than an hour.

 The application can be made from 72hours up to 3 hours before departure.
-If you apply last minute, you would have to pay €70 to get the authorization processed within an hour.
+If you apply last minute, you must pay €70 to get the authorization processed within an hour.

 Nigerian in Seychelles: Visa & entry requirements